Cleveland Clinic logo

 Is it easy to get pregnant after using a vaginal ring?

 Using a vaginal ring shouldn’t impact any plans you have for pregnancy.
 You should begin ovulating regularly after removing the ring.
-It takes some people a few months to have a normal cycle because their bodies are still adjusting.
+It may take a few months to get back to a typical menstrual cycle.
 Speak with your healthcare provider if you don’t get your period within three months.

 When should I call my doctor?